pingcap/docs/reference/best-practices/java-app.md

 At present, most upper-level frameworks call the Prepare API for SQL execution.
 If you use the JDBC API directly for development, pay attention to choosing the Prepare API.

 In addition, with the default implementation of MySQL Connector/J, only client-side statements are preprocessed, and the statements are sent to the server in a text file after `?` is replaced on the client.
-Therefore, in addition to using the Prepare API, you also need to configure `useServerPrepStmts = true` in JDBC connection parameters before you perform statement preprocessing on the TiDB server (the parameter configuration section is described in detail below).
+Therefore, in addition to using the Prepare API, you also need to configure `useServerPrepStmts = true` in JDBC connection parameters before you perform statement preprocessing on the TiDB server.
+For detailed parameter configuration, see [MySQL JDBC parameters](#mysql-jdbc-parameters).

 #### Use Batch API